• Articles |

 Zoho Projects is a budget-friendly option for teams that already use other Zoho tools (like Zoho CRM or Zoho Campaigns) and want their event planning to plug into the same ecosystem.
 It covers core project management needs while keeping costs low, which is helpful for lean teams and nonprofits.

-Why Zoho Projects is a good choice for event planning:
+Why Zoho Projects works well for event planning:

 "Zoho Projects helps us manage our event planning projects effectively.
 The Gantt charts are great for visualizing timelines, and the integration with other Zoho apps makes it convenient."